ManfredSteiner/AtmegaSim/README.md

      You can also use Netbeans, open the project and build the project.
 4. `cd ../AtmegaSimSharedLib`
 5. `make`
-     Now the native shared library is build and saved in **AtmegaSimSharedLib/dist/Debug_linux_Gnu-Linux/libAtmegaSimSharedLib.so**
+     Now the native shared library is build and saved in...
+     **AtmegaSimSharedLib/dist/Debug_linux_Gnu-Linux/libAtmegaSimSharedLib.so**
 6.  `cd ..`
 7. Start the application with...